• Skip to primary navigation

 Share this!

-In this post I will be sharing ideas for how you can create your very own Valentine’s Day Storybook Teatime for a simple and cozy celebration, along with my top 10 favourite picture book read-alouds for Valentine’s Day.
+In this post I will be sharing ideas for how you can create your very own Valentine’s Day Teatime for a simple and cozy celebration, along with my top 10 favourite picture book read-alouds for Valentine’s Day.

 pink and white graphic with elegant floral chine tea set in background and "valentine's day story tea party" in the foreground